-The HMGP is under the direction of the COR3, and the State Hazard Mitigation Officer (SHMO) is responsible for its implementation.
+The HMGP operates under the direction of COR3, and the State Hazard Mitigation Officer (SHMO) is responsible for its implementation.

-The SHMO is tasked with reviewing all HMGP subapplications, providing HMGP technical assistance to subapplicants for support application development, and implementing FEMA HMGP projects.
+The SHMO is tasked with reviewing all HMGP subapplications, providing HMGP technical assistance to subapplicants to support application development, and implementing FEMA HMGP projects.
 The SHMO submits HMGP subapplications to FEMA for award consideration and coordinates FEMA Requests for Information (RFI).

-Relative to the Global Match Strategy, the SHMO will review the HMGP subapplications and refer viable candidates to PRDOH.
-PRDOH will then evaluate and determine if candidates meet HUD eligibility requirements.
-COR3's role in the Global Match Strategy will be to monitor and reconcile the funding needs required to meet the local cost share match through the Global Match Strategy.
+Relative to the Global Match Strategy, the SHMO reviews the HMGP subapplications and refers viable candidates to PRDOH.
+PRDOH then evaluates and determines whether these candidates meet HUD eligibility requirements.
+COR3's role in the Global Match Strategy will be to monitor and reconcile the funding needs required to meet the local cost share match through this strategy.

 The SHMO is also responsible for the completion of the FEMA application process for all HMGP projects.
-These processes include the completion of the environmental review and a Benefit-Cost Analysis (BCA) for submission to FEMA as a part of the application evaluation and approval procedures.
+These processes include the completion of environmental reviews pertaining to the planning and design aspects of the project, as well as the review and approval of joint environmental review documents, as applicable, and the Benefit-Cost Analysis (BCA) for submission to FEMA as a part of the application evaluation and approval procedures.